Line25 is reader supported. At no cost to you a commission from sponsors may be earned when a purchase is made via links on the site. Learn more

 4. Selecting fonts

 It is important to choose the right font to ensure the readability of the content.
 When choosing a font, it is better to pay attention to the overall legibility than the style of the typeface.
 For example, headings and sub-headings are usually used to draw visitors to the content.
 So it would make sense to use stylized or decorative fonts for this section.
 The body of the text should be more readable, it is better to set it in a classic style.
 This will make the reader read through the entirety of the content.

 Readers prefer to read the text in blocks, especially on a small screen.
 Text on a small screen should be designed such that the words on the line are spaced equally.
 This will help eliminate rags on either side of the block.
 Left justified alignment often ends up being the best choice since it leaves no room for inconsistent white spaces.

-When designing for mobile screens, it is better to stick to consistent leading.
+When designing mobile screens, it is better to stick to consistent leading.
 Leading refers to the space between the lines.
-Bu tightening the space between lines, you are able to improve the overall readability on a mobile screen.
+But when you tighten the space between lines, you are able to improve the overall readability on a mobile screen.

 7. Combining fonts

 Finding the right combination of font size and leading will you create an effective block of text.
 Experiment with font styles and find the perfect combination that ensures readability and minimizes distortion.